philkrie/DuckChat/README.md

 USAGE:

-Use a 'make' command to build the project.
+Use a 'make' command to build the project

 Invoke a server on a <host> and <port> with ./server <host> <port>.
 Any host port pairs after the first pair indicate other servers to whom this server is connected to.  i.e. ./server <host> <port> <host1> <port1> <host2> <port2> connects the server on <host>:<port> to the servers